 IPANA welcomed two new members in 2020.
 Geo Plastics has joined the Plastic Drum Institute.
 Geo Plastics is based in Los Angeles, California and manufactures plastic drums.
 Mr. Michael Morris is the point of contact at Geo Plastics.
 O’Bryan Barrel Company has joined the Industrial Steel Drum Institute.
 O’Bryan Barrel is based in Evansville, Indiana and manufactures new steel drums.
 Mr. Tim O’Bryan is the contact for O’Bryan Barrel.
-We hope to see our new members at the upcoming conference in Pinehurst Resort this April!.

 The Industrial Steel Drum Institute (ISDI) is a proud sponsor of the TRANSCAER® effort.
 TRANSCAER’s mission is to help communities prepare for and respond to hazardous materials incidents.
 TRANSCAER recently published their magazine after a long hiatus and the article contributed by ISDI is featured on the cover!
 The article concerns the use of fusible plugs and also highlights our various educational materials.
 You can click on this link to view the article.
 Each member will receive a hard copy at the upcoming Spring conference.